Student Conduct Philosophy

 Learning- I will learn from both my mistakes and my triumphs.

-Diversity- I will respect the backgrounds, stories and perspectives of all within the Chico State community.
+Diversity- I will respect the backgrounds, stories and perspectives of all within my community.

 Accountability- I will hold myself and others accountable for the standards outlined in the Policy Guide.